sagemath/trac_to_gh/Issue 5885.md

 # Issue 5885: #5567 should throw a deprecation warning

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5885

 Original creator: jason